 - Make friends at work.
 Sometimes, offices sponsor employee sports teams, such as softball, basketball, or tennis after work.
 This is a great way to get to know your co-workers (and stay fit!), especially if your work limits the amount of social time you have with colleagues (aside from chats around the water cooler).

 - Get reacquainted with your passions.
 Outside of your work hours, why not try those things you always wish you had the time to do?
 Perhaps you can make a “bucket list” of exciting things you wish to do in your lifetime.
 This may include traveling to a new place, trying new cuisines, learning a new skill, and/or working on a creative project.

 Sometimes, boredom after college can come if your professional goals and responsibilities aren’t progressing as you would like or if you don't feel intellectually stimulated.
 Not being challenged enough may cause you to feel underworked and detached.
 If this is the case, it may be helpful to ask your boss if you can be included on a new initiative, or take charge of an independent assignment.
 Sometimes, coming from college where you're encouraged to try different things and be creative, a 9 to 5 job can feel stifling.
 On the job creativity can be as simple as suggesting an office picnic and taking the lead to organize it!

-If your feelings of self-doubt are overwhelming, it is important to reach out.
-You may want to speak with a counselor, psychologist, or close friends and family members.
+If your feelings of self-doubt are overwhelming, it's key to reach out.
+You may want to talk with a mental health professional, close friends, or family members.
 Also, it may be helpful to speak with a career services representative from your alma mater if you need some professional guidance.